A look inside the Childhood Practice BA (Hons) degree

 - How to gather and analyse evidence in order to judge the effectiveness of practice development.

-The module provides a structured approach to the developing plan for a workplace project which will be undertaken and implemented in the subsequent module Managing a Workplace Project.
+The module provides a structured approach to the developing plan for a workplace project which will be undertaken and implemented in the subsequent module Leading a Workplace Project.